 The very different approach reveals itself upon separating the two halves of the T1550.
 That first requires 16 Torx T5, four Torx T6, and 8 Philips head screws.
 These two halves truly are "secured" together!
 Once that's done, the front and back of the T1550 easily come apart.
 There aren't any wires or cables of any kind between the two.Service technicians will appreciate that.

-The halves consist of tough what looks like PC+ABS plastic.
-The seal between the two housing parts consists of a square-diameter precision-cut rubbery pressure seal that sits in an elaborate groove around the perimeter of the front plate.
-The rubber seal is replaceable, and unlike some complex seals firmly sits in its groove.
-That makes twisting or squashing it almost impossible.
-This is a good solution.
+The halves consist of tough PC+ABS plastic.
+Between the two housing parts is a square-diameter precision-cut rubbery pressure seal that sits in an elaborate groove around the perimeter of the front plate.
+The rubber seal is replaceable and, unlike some complex seals, firmly sits in its groove.
+That makes harming it almost impossible.

 Below you can see what the xTablet T1550 looks like inside: